-We have developed and improved our approach to risk appetite in recent years, defining it as "the organisation's willingness to take risk in pursuit of strategic objectives and the extent and categories of risk which it regards as acceptable for the company to bear".
+We have developed and improved our approach to risk appetite in recent years, defining it as "the organisation's willingness to take risk in pursuit of strategic objectives and the extent and categories of risk, which it regards as acceptable for the company to bear".
 We are only willing to accept the level of risk that fits our strategy, that's in line with our values and can be understood and managed.
 The Combined Board reviews our risk appetite formally at least once a year to ensure that it is fit for purpose.
 Our approach to risk management is kept under review by the Audit and Assurance Committee, to ensure continuous improvement.
+Our risk and assurance framework, risk registers and approach to risk reporting have all been updated during 2023/24 in preparation for the launch of our new strategy from 1 April 2024.